evanpersinger/study_timer/README.md

 2. **Use manual control** - Click "Start Break" and "Start Study" when you're ready, not when the timer says
 3. **Eliminate distractions** - Close unnecessary apps and notifications
 4. **Take breaks seriously** - Step away from your desk during break time
-5. **Track your progress** - Monitor your daily sessions and total study time in real-time
+5. **Track your progress** - Monitor your daily sessions and total study time in real-time at the bottom
 6. **Build habits** - Use the session counter to maintain consistent study routines
 7. **Stop notifications** - Click "Stop" to silence the notification sound when you're ready
+8. **Don't worry about interruptions** - Partial study time is automatically tracked if you pause or reset
+9. **Use the dual display** - The right timer shows your next session duration for better planning
+10. **Data persistence** - Your progress is automatically saved, so you can close and reopen anytime

 ## Troubleshooting

-- **No sound notifications?** The timer will still work, just check the popup messages
+- **No sound notifications?** The timer will still work, just check the popup messages.
+On macOS, sounds use system audio files.
 - **GUI not appearing?** Make sure you have tkinter installed: `python -m tkinter`
 - **Timer not accurate?** The timer updates every second, slight delays are normal
+- **Data not saving?** Make sure the `data/` directory exists and you have write permissions
+- **Virtual environment issues?** Make sure you've activated your virtual environment before running
+- **Audio not working on Linux?** Install pulseaudio: `sudo apt-get install pulseaudio-utils`

 Happy studying! 📚⏰